Screening and Management of Foot Complications

 LOW RISK

 Patients with a LOW risk score that require education on personal footcare, should be referred directly into Footstep via Podiatry.
 An invitation to attend an educational session in self-management will then be sent to the patient by podiatry.
+A clinical appointment with a podiatrist will only be issued if a clinical problem has been identified.

 MODERATE AND HIGH RISK

 Patients with a MODERATE or HIGH risk score that have transitioned from low or moderate or who have never been seen by a podiatrist should be referred directly to Podiatry.
 The referral will be triaged by a podiatrist and an assessment appointment will be issued to a member of the podiatry team who will then decide what ongoing care is appropriate for that individual.
+Patients who already attend an HCPC Registered Podiatrist outwith the NHS, should be given the option to make an appointment independently with their usual podiatrist in order to have their foot assessment carried out and the outcome entered by the podiatrist via My Diabetes My Way.

 ACTIVE FOOT DISEASE